cesardeg/sworcery-spanish/fonts/readme.md

 ### Problem Description

-In the game, when using the font "Conduit ITC", all characters are displayed in uppercase except for special characters, which are shown in lowercase.
-This inconsistency with the rest of the uppercase text becomes evident in languages that rely on these special characters.
-For instance, the word "CÁUCASO" would be displayed as "CáUCASO" due to the lowercase representation of the letter "Á".
+In the game, when using the "Conduit ITC" font, the text is transformed into uppercase.
+However, it cannot convert special characters, which remain in lowercase.
+This limitation results in inconsistency within the uppercase text, particularly in languages that rely on these special characters.
+For instance, the word "Cáucaso" would be converted as "CáUCASO" instead of "CÁUCASO" due to the lowercase representation of the letter "Á".
+While the game successfully capitalizes most of the text, it faces difficulties with special characters.
-While this may not be a problem in English, it poses an issue for other languages.

 ### Implemented Solution